 By the way, it’s also worth looking at the floor quality in your workplace.
 Rough surfaces produce more vibration and accelerate lift truck wear.

-Encourage better habits in your forklift operators
+Encourage good habits in your forklift operators

 Here are a few changes you can encourage in your forklift operators’ posture and behaviour to protect their health: